DimasDMM/live-timing-strategy/lts-pipeline/README.md

 Similarly to the previous scripts, there are two parallel processes:
 - One takes all the messages from the topic "standard" and sends them to the API REST (using the appropiate request).
+After it sends the data to the API, it might generate a notification.
+For example, after initialize the data, it generates a notification of type "init-finished".
 - The other is listening for notifications.
 Since there might be several scripts of this kind, all of them must have the latest data of each competition.